 Here it is another of the many types of Italian focaccia.

 This time I prepared a typical recipe of Sardinia region, the Mustazzeddu.
-But it is known also as Pratzida, Sa pani cun tamatiga (literally bread with tomato), and for sure some other names too, depending on the area/villages 🙂
+But it is known also as Pratzida, Prazzira, Sa pani cun tamatiga (literally bread with tomato), and for sure some other names too, depending on the area/villages 🙂

 It seems this recipe originated in the area of Sulcis-Iglesiente, and some legends say that the local nuns invented this recipe, to feed the poor people with a simple but richer meal rather than just the simple bread.
 It was also a typical meal for the miners working in that area.

-It is usually prepared with durum semolina flour, both “semola rimacinata di grano duro” and “farina di grano duro“, with the first used in higher percentage if you want to obtain a more crunchy result.
+It is usually prepared with durum semolina flour, both “semola rimacinata di grano duro” and “farina/semola di grano duro“, with the first used in higher percentage if you want to obtain a more crunchy result.

 Another important ingredient is the extra virgin olive oil, a good quality oil will make a difference too.